2 Principles of Data Visualization

 The Grammar of Graphics

 This approach to thinking about graphs comes from the late statistician Leland Wilkinson.
 For years, Wilkinson thought deeply about what data visualization is and how we can describe it.
-In 1999, he published a book called The Grammar of Graphics that sought to develop a consistent way of describing all graphs.
-In it, Wilkinson argued that we should think of plots not as distinct types à la Excel, but as following a grammar that we can use to describe any plot.
-Just as English grammar tells us that a noun is typically followed by a verb (which is why “he goes” works, while the opposite, “goes he,” does not), knowledge of the grammar of graphics allows us to understand why certain graph types “work.”
+In 1999 he published a book called The Grammar of Graphics (Springer) that sought to develop a consistent way of describing all graphs.
+In it, Wilkinson argued that we should think of plots not as distinct types, à la Excel, but as following a grammar that we can use to describe any plot.
+Just as English grammar tells us that a noun is typically followed by a verb (which is why “he goes” works, while the opposite, “goes he,” does not), the grammar of graphics helps us understand why certain graph types “work.”

-Thinking about data visualization through the lens of the grammar of graphics allow us to see, for example, that graphs typically have some data that is plotted on the x axis and other data that is plotted on the y axis.
-This is the case no matter whether the graph is a bar chart or a line chart, for example.
-Consider Figure 2.5, which shows two charts that use identical data on life expectancy in Afghanistan.
+Thinking about data visualization through the lens of the grammar of graphics helps highlight, for example, that graphs typically have some data that is plotted on the x-axis and other data that is plotted on the y-axis.
+This is the case whether the graph is a bar chart or a line chart, as Figure 2.4 shows.

-Figure 2.5: A bar chart and a line chart showing identical data on Afghanistan life expectancy
+Figure 2.4: A bar chart and a line chart showing identical data

-While they look different (and would, to the Excel user, be different types of graphs), Wilkinson’s grammar of graphics allows us to see their similarities.
+While the graphs look different (and would, to the Excel user, be different types of graphs), Wilkinson’s grammar of graphics emphasizes their similarities.
 (Incidentally, Wilkinson’s feelings on graph-making tools like Excel became clear when he wrote that “most charting packages channel user requests into a rigid array of chart types.”)

 When Wilkinson wrote his book, no data visualization tool could implement his grammar of graphics.
-This would change in 2010, when Hadley Wickham announced the ggplot2 package for R in an article titled “A Layered Grammar of Graphics.”
+This would change in 2010, when Hadley Wickham announced the ggplot2 package for R in the article “A Layered Grammar of Graphics,” published in the Journal of Computational and Graphical Statistics.
 By providing the tools to implement Wilkinson’s ideas, ggplot2 would come to revolutionize the world of data visualization.

 Working With ggplot2

 The ggplot2 R package (which I, like nearly everyone in the data visualization world, will refer to simply as ggplot) relies on the idea of plots having multiple layers.
-Let’s walk through some of the most important ones.
-We’ll begin by selecting variables to map to aesthetic properties.
-Then we’ll choose a geometric object to use to represent our data.
-Next, we’ll change the aesthetic properties of our chart (its color scheme, for example) using a scale_ function.
-Finally, we’ll use a theme_ function to set the overall look-and-feel of our plot.
+This section will walk you through some of the most important ones.
+You’ll begin by selecting variables to map to aesthetic properties.
+Then you’ll choose a geometric object to use to represent your data.
+Next, you’ll change the aesthetic properties of your chart (its color scheme, for example) using a scale_ function.
+Finally, you’ll use a theme_ function to set the overall look and feel of your plot.

-When creating a graph with ggplot, we begin by mapping data to aesthetic properties.
-All this really means is that we use things like the x or y axis, color, and size (the so-called aesthetic properties) to represent variables.
-To make this concrete, we’ll use the data on life expectancy in Afghanistan, introduced in the previous section, to generate a plot.
-Access this data with the following code:
+To create a graph with ggplot, you begin by mapping data to aesthetic properties.
+All this really means is that you use elements like the x- or y-axis, color, and size (the so-called aesthetic properties) to represent variables.
+You’ll use the data on life expectancy in Afghanistan, introduced in Figure 2.4, to generate a plot.
+To access this data, enter the following code:

 library(tidyverse)

-This is a shortened version of the full gapminder data frame, which includes over 1,700 rows of data.
+This output is a shortened version of the full which includes over 1,700 rows of data.

-If we want to make a chart with ggplot, we need to first decide which variable to put on the x axis and which to put on the y axis.
-For data showing change over time, it is common to put the date on the x axis and the value of what you are showing on the y axis.
-That means we would use the variable year on the x axis and the variable lifeExp on the y axis.
-To do so, we begin by using the ggplot() function:
+Before making a chart with ggplot, you need to decice which variable to put on the x-axis and which to put on the y-axis.
+For data showing change over time, it’s common to put the date (in this case, year) on the x-axis and the changing value (in this case, lifeExp) on the y-axis.
+To do so, define the ggplot() function as follows:

 ggplot(